 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

-We’ve seen tremendous benefits in our own experience as well.
-Jabil Auburn Hills’ adoption of 3D printing has saved an enormous amount of time.
-Tools and fixtures that used to take months to create and customize are now completed in weeks or days, resulting in an 80 percent time reduction.
+We've seen tremendous benefits in our own experience as well.
+Jabil Auburn Hills' adoption of 3D printing has saved an enormous amount of time.
+Tools and fixtures that used to take months to create and customize are now completed in weeks or days, resulting in an 80% time reduction.

 Jigs and fixtures are critical aids to the efficient and safe manufacturing of quality products.
 By eliminating or reducing multi-component jigs and fixtures, companies can save time and costs while making contiguous components.
-According to Ultimaker, just one of Ford’s products is manufactured using over 50 custom designed tools, jigs and fixtures.
+According to Ultimaker, just one of Ford's products is manufactured using more 50 custom-designed jigs, fixtures and tooling.
 By 3D printing these parts, they drastically increase the uptime of the machines while shortening the length of time that the manufacturing line is disrupted.

 With results like these, your design and engineering teams have the opportunity to completely rethink your products and bring additional creativity, efficiencies and cost-savings.

 Jabil's research shows that 71% of survey participants choose to work in traditional methods due to a lack of knowledge about how to utilize 3D printing.
 The skills gap in additive manufacturing is a present challenge that could've originated with widespread misconceptions, such as the assumed difficulty of operating 3D printers.
 Taking proactive steps to address these misconceptions and equip people properly will be key in solving the issue.